 I am a graduate of an intensive, Schutzhund-based canine training academy where I was taught how to use the shock collar in punishment-based canine training (telling the dog what he is doing wrong).
 After learning the ins and outs of a shock collar and after witnessing all kinds of dogs endure this kind of training, I never again put a shock collar on a dog.
 I choose to be a positive reinforcement trainer (telling the dog what he is doing correctly/using a rewards-based system) because it is not only humane training, I see no need to harm or scare a dog when I am able to get a high level of obedience and understanding from any dog.
 I stand with the countless professionals in the dog training industry who oppose the use of shock, choke or chain collars — there simply is no need to use such tools.
 These tools are outdated and in many countries they are illegal.

 I am a Certified Canine Behaviourist through INTODogs.
+I am a Certified Family Dog Mediator (FDM) through Kim Brophey’s L.E.G.S.
+Applied Ethology Professional Course®.
 I am a Fear Free Certified Trainer and one of the first trainers in the country to obtain that certification through Dr. Marty Becker’s Fear Free Program.
-I was certified through the Certification Council for Professional Dog Trainers (CPDT-KA) but I decided in 2020 to not renew with that organization because of their willingness to certify trainers who use painful methods and tools.
+I am a member of the Pet Professional Guild – the Gold Standard professional organization for force free trainers.
+I was certified through the Certification Council for Professional Dog Trainers (CPDT-KA) but I decided in 2020 to not renew with that organization.
 I have retired as an AKC Canine Good Citizen Evaluator.
-I achieved the advanced CGC Title for my own dogs and countless client dogs.
+I achieved the advanced American Kennel Club Canine Good Citizen CGC Titles for my own dogs and countless client dogs — including with formerly reactive dogs.

 I routinely work with over-anxious, stressed and troubled dogs, putting to use the up-to-date knowledge I have learned from the industry’s leading professionals.
 I seek to understand the “why” of canine behavior and then set out to find a work-able solution that reduces or eliminates the stress for the dog and the owner.
 Every year I attend workshops, seminars, view webinars, read (and write) countless articles and books to ensure my working knowledge stays current.
-In 2022, I am well on my way to obtaining a US national training certification and an additional international behaviourist certification.
+In 2022, I am well on my way to an additional international behaviorist certification.

 I am a graduate of two Train the Trainer Courses one of the world’s top nose work trainers.
 I competed in nose work with my own dogs as well as trained clients who are competitors or enthusiasts of nose work.
 I retired as member of the National Association of Canine Scent Work.
 I competed in the sport and my 10-year-old Border Collie Radar passed all three odors in the Odor Recognition Tests (ORT), as did my 8-year-old All American dog Monster.